 The establishment of strong internal controls for cash collections is necessary to prevent mishandling of funds and to safeguard against loss.
 Strong internal controls are also designed to protect employees from inappropriate charges of mishandling funds by defining his/her responsibilities in the cash handling process.
 Included in the definition of cash are the following: coin, currency, checks, money orders, credit cards, accounts receivable charges, electronic funds transfers, and all cash equivalents (tokens, gift cards, parking tickets and stamps).
 Cash handling includes but is not limited to staff with the following roles and responsibilities: unit management, eDeposit users, billers/invoicers, cash collection point cashiers and supervisors, deposit preparers and reconcilers.

 All University of Iowa units and staff handling cash are required to undergo the departmental and staff certification process.

 Units should be aware that at any time, internal or external auditors may visit cash handling units to perform unannounced cash observations or cash counts.

 Departmental Certification Responsibility for Units Handling Cash

 - Each unit is required to annually complete the University of Iowa Cash Handling ICON course.
 Units new to handling cash are required to review the presentation as soon as they are responsible for that function.
 The presentation may be reviewed as a unit or individually.
-See the memo-to-campus for information on monitoring cash handling training compliance through the Compliance & Qualifications system.

 - Each unit must ensure that current and new staff handling cash meet the requirements of the staff certification process.